rh-mobb/documentation/content/docs/misc/azure-dev-ops-with-managed-openshift/_index.md

 and [Kevin Chung Azure Pipelines OpenShift example](https://github.com/kevchu3/kevin-azure-pipelines-openshift)

-Azure DevOps is a very popular DevOps tool and among a host of features allows developers to create CI/CD pipelines.
+Azure DevOps is a very popular DevOps tool that has a host of features including the ability for developers to create CI/CD pipelines.

 In this document, I will show you how to connect your Managed OpenShift Cluster to Azure DevOps end-to-end including running the pipeline build process in the cluster, setting up the OpenShift internal image registry to store the images, and then finally deploy a sample application.
 To demonstrate the flexibility of Azure DevOps, I will be deploying to a ROSA cluster, however the same procudures will apply to if you choose to deploy to any other OCP Cluster.

 ## Prerequisites

-* A Public Cloud subscritption (Azure Subscription)
+* A Public Cloud subscription (Azure Subscription)
 * Azure Dev Ops instance
-* An OpenShift Cluster *(to create an Azure Red Hat OpenShift (ROSA) cluster, click [here](https://mobb.ninja/docs/quickstart-aro.html))*
+* An OpenShift Cluster *(to create an Azure Red Hat OpenShift (ROSA) cluster, click [here](https://mobb.ninja/docs/quickstart-rosa.html))*

 ## Clone example application and configuration files
 ```bash